 So, what can you add to a ceremony to make it personal, meaningful, and beautiful?

 We recommend that you start with an introduction, add a reading or two within the ceremony, and maybe some personal words or stories about the couple (nothing embarrassing, though).
 Most guests will also expect some form of vows and a ring exchange.
 You may also find that some closing words that mirror the sentiment of the opening are a nice way to tie everything together.
 From there, you can jump right into the required pronouncement, and finally, you can ask the couple to kiss (not necessary, but almost always a desired part of the ceremony) and finish by announcing or presenting the married couple, if they choose.

 Want the ceremony to be a bit more complex, and last longer?

 There are plenty of components that you can add -- such as a guests’ blessing, ring warming, or a sand ceremony.
 Ask the couple if they want to include a reading.
 If they are religious folk, First Corinthians is a tried-and-true wedding favorite and there are a plethora of popular secular options as well.

 Want even more inspiration?
-Click on over to our Wedding Training Tools, and if you want to hit a real home run, order yourself a copy of Asked to Officiate, our bestselling guide to writing and delivering wedding ceremonies for first time officiants (even though we still use it and it’s not even our first time anymore)!
+Check out our Wedding Officiant Training, and if you want to hit a real home run, order Asked to Officiate, our bestselling guide to writing and delivering wedding ceremonies for first time officiants!